guelfoweb/peframe/README.rst

 Other
 -----

-This tool is currently maintained by Gianni 'guelfoweb' Amato, who can be contacted at guelfoweb@gmail.com or twitter `@guelfoweb <http://twitter.com/guelfoweb>`_.
+This tool is currently maintained by `Gianni 'guelfoweb' Amato <http://guelfoweb.com/>`_, who can be contacted at guelfoweb@gmail.com or twitter `@guelfoweb <http://twitter.com/guelfoweb>`_.
 Suggestions and criticism are welcome.

-Sponsored by `Security Side <http://www.securityside.it/>`_.